About us

 For age specific oral health messages and advice click below:

-To recieve regular emails about keeping your teeth and gums healthy sign up to Derbyshire County Council's "Let's Talk Teeth" campaign.
+To receive regular emails about keeping your teeth and gums healthy sign up to Derbyshire County Council's "Let's Talk Teeth" campaign.
 Click here to register.

 The Derbyshire Picture

-• Tooth decay is the most common reason for hospital admissions in 6 - 10 age group.
-This comes with risks of anaesthetic and hospital admissions are costly for the NHS, with the average cost of a tooth extraction in hospital for a child aged five and under £836 2
+- Tooth decay is the most common reason for hospital admissions in the 6 - 10 age group(1).
+This comes with risks of anaesthetic and hospital admissions are costly for the NHS.

-• Although the prevalence of tooth decay in Derbyshire has decreased since the last Epidemiology survey in 2018/19 shows inequalities remain within Derbyshire with rates of dental decay experience in five year olds ranging from 23.3% in Chesterfield to 14.1 in North East Derbyshire & 14.9 in Amber Valley.
+- Although the prevalence of tooth decay in Derbyshire has decreased since the last Epidemiology survey in 2021/22(4).
+We are still seeing inequalities within Derbyshire localities.
+Rates of dental decay experience fluctuates in 5-year-olds.
+Ranging from 8.8% in the Derbyshire Dales to 24.6% in Bolsover.

-• No areas in Derbyshire are ranked worse than the East Midlands average for oral health outcomes in children.
-Chesterfield has worse outcomes than other localities in Derbyshire.(2019) Within the electoral divisions, the highest levels of experience of dental decay are in Staveley
+- Bolsover is ranked worse than the East Midlands average for oral health outcomes in children.
+Bolsover and High Peak has worse outcomes than other localities in Derbyshire (OHID 2021).

 Barriers to accessing services / barriers to good oral health care